 To contact your closest Chaplain, call the Defence switchboard on 1300 333 362 and ask for the Duty Chaplain at the base closest to your home.

-Air Force chaplaincy ought to be characterised by good ministry practice.
-We aim to maintain good and ethical conduct.
+Air Force chaplaincy must be characterised by good ministry practice, and we aim to maintain good and ethical conduct.

 Chaplains are required to adhere to Defence Force instructions and the Codes of Conduct set by their respective churches.
 The Codes of Conduct often include areas of behaviour considered 'acceptable' in general society but 'unacceptable' from a Christian/Church perspective.
 A selection of the Codes of Conduct can be found on the following websites: